 Adam regularly counsels both private and publicly-traded companies on a variety of legal issues.
 Over his career, Adam has successfully handled a wide range of complex transactions involving mergers and acquisitions, public offerings, private placements and venture capital financings, joint venture and partnership agreements, as well as software licensing and development agreements, among other areas.

 As a young associate, he took on legal matters of increasingly complex nature, and, partly as a result of his prior employment as in-house counsel for a high-tech corporation, took on the task of spearheading and growing the firm’s Technology Practice Group.

-Adam is a member of the Nassau County Bar Association.
-He has also lectured frequently before the Suffolk County Bar Association.
+Adam is a member of the Nassau County Bar Association, and has also lectured before the Suffolk County Bar Association.
 Adam has been a featured lecturer at a number of CLE programs on topics ranging from corporate governance, executive compensation, securities matters as well as intellectual property and software licensing issues.
 Adam has written a number of articles, which have been published in the firm’s Corporate and Securities Update, including The Not-So-Quiet Period: How Statements During the Registration Period Can Halt an Initial Public Offering.

 In addition, Adam serves on the Board of Directors of the Long Island Association, and was involved with the American Heart Association, having chaired their annual Long Island Heart Ball Gala.
 Adam also serves on the Board of Directors of Bethpage Federal Credit Union and previously served on its Board Supervisory Committee.
 Adam previously served as both a board member and executive committee member of Child Abuse Prevention Services of Roslyn.